Why Use Prescribed Fire?

 Long-leaf Yellow pine benefits from low-intensity fires to open up space for germination, as well as keeping brush down that might otherwise create ladder fuels into the canopy.

-Prairies that get invaded by brush and trees.
+Prairies and rangeland that get invaded by brush and trees.

 Low intensity, planned fire, after manual or mechanical dead wood and small vegetation removal, is one of the most effective ways to make communities more resilient to unplanned wildfires.